What does the withdrawal agreement entail?

 The United Kingdom left the EU on 1 February 2020.
 Under the Withdrawal Agreement, a transition period has begun during which most practical matters will continue as before.
 Subsequently, the future relationship is intended to take effect.

 The transition period means that the UK will continue to be part of the internal market and the customs union, and subject to the Court of Justice of the European Union.
 During an initial phase, therefore, trade with, travel to, and other exchanges with the UK will continue as before.
-The transition period will continue for the whole of 2020 and may be extended once if the parties agree, but not beyond 2022.
+The transition period will end on 31 December 2020.

 Apart from the transition period, the Withdrawal Agreement also regulates a number of other issues that need to be dealt with as a result of the UK’s withdrawal.